Axway/mft-convert/content/en/docs/TransferCFT/concepts/phase_and_phasestep/processing_compatability.md

 ---

-    title: Transfer CFT backward compatibility
+    title: "Transfer CFT backward compatibility"
-    linkTitle: Transfer CFT backward compatibility
+    linkTitle: "Transfer CFT backward compatibility "
-    weight: 230
+    weight: 220

----
-In some cases, you may require or prefer backward compatibility.
-In this case, the <span class="code">`uconf:cft.state_compat`</span> and <span class="code">`uconf:cft.listcat_compat`</span> parameters can provide the same functionality as in Transfer CFT 2.7.1.
+---In some cases, you may require or prefer backward compatibility.
+In this case, the `uconf:cft.state_compat` and `uconf:cft.listcat_compat` parameters can provide the same functionality as in Transfer CFT 2.7.1.

 The default value (No) sets: